SchokiCoder/hui/docs/goals.md

 - if stderr multineline: display only stderr in multiline feedback
 - if stderr one line: display it in commandline and stdout in multiline feedback

-stderr prints is always prepended by "ERROR ".
+stderr prints are always prepended by "ERROR ".

 ## v1.0.0 Final polish